 4. Add about ½ cup of the cornmeal mixture to the bowl with the egg yolks and stir quickly to combine.
 Turn the yolk mixture into the bowl with the rest of the cornmeal mixture and whisk to combine.
 Fold about 1/3 of the egg white mixture into the cornmeal mixture, which will lighten the batter, then gently fold in the rest of the egg whites so that they are almost incorporated – you will see a white streak or two, which is fine.

 5. Scrape the batter into the prepared baking dish and bake for about 30 to 35 minutes until the top is browned and puffy.
 When you shake the pan the spoonbread should juggle slightly, not too much so that it looks liquidy in the middle.
-Remove and cool slightly on a wire rack, then serve warm.
+Remove and either serve hot, to try and capture the spoonbread at its puffiest self, or cool slightly on a wire rack, then serve warm.